When words are both kind and true, they can change our world. —Buddha

 “We can’t solve problems by using the same kind of thinking we used when we created them.” —Einstein

-Regardless of who you are, your past, your religious views, your gender, your sexual preferences—pain, suffering, confusion and heartache are part of life.
-With counselling, these events can be used as an opportunity for growth, healing, and transformation.
+It is challenging being a human!
+Regardless of who you are, your religious views, your gender, your income—suffering, confusion and heartache are part of life.
+However, counselling can turn these difficulties into opportunities for growth, healing, and transformation.

-I’ve been involved in the field of Psychology since 1984.
 With a Masters degree in Counselling Psychology, I work as a Registered Clinical Counsellor.
-Health and wellness occur when body, mind, emotions, and spirit are integrated.
-Therefore, my approach to therapy is holistic: addressing and integrating, body, mind, heart, and spirit.
+My approach to therapy is Holistic because, true well being occurs when body, heart, mind and spirit are integrated.
 I have a special interest in a holistic approach to depression and anxiety, and existential concerns.

 Cognitive Behavioural Therapy is a natural complement to mindfulness practice.
-While mindfulness cultivates a non-reactive awareness of the thoughts and emotions, cognitive behavioural therapy addresses the content of our thoughts.
-Often our distorted thinking creates our difficulties in life.
+While mindfulness cultivates a non-reactive awareness of thoughts and emotions, Cognitive behavioural therapy addresses the content of our thoughts.
+It is often, our distorted thinking that creates suffering.
 When we can change our thinking pattern, we change our perception of ourselves and the world.

 For individuals wishing to transition gender, I provide hormone readiness assessments.

 It’s important to choose a counsellor that you feel comfortable with and trust.
-I offer a free 30-minute initial consultation to help you decide.
+I offer a free 30-minute initial consultation.

-FEES: As per the BC Association of Clinical Counsellors guidelines, my fee is $120/hour for individual counselling and $150/hour for couples (fees include 5% GST).
-I also offer a limited number of sliding scale spots for those in financial need.
+FEES: My fee is $120/hour for individual counselling and $150/hour for couples (fees include 5% GST).
+There are a limited number of sliding scale spots for those in financial need.

 Feel free to contact me for a complimentary consultation.